Dynamical Evolution of Quasi-Hierarchical Triples: Evolution of Quasi-Hierarchical Triples

 The evolution of the system is therefore approximated by a sequence of $N$ parabolic encounters, each of which change the inner binary orbit as

-We also account for angular-momentum conservation explicitly, and for the possibility of orbit flips, as explained in appendix \ref{appendix: details quasi hierarchical}.
+We account for angular-momentum conservation explicitly, and for the possibility of orbit flips as explained in appendix \ref{appendix: details quasi hierarchical}.
+In that appendix, we also describe our implementation of the method of \cite{Macguireetal2026} to account for the phase-space constraints $\mathbf{e}\cdot \mathbf{j} = 0$ and $e^2 + j^2 = 1$.

 This approach is empirically found to be valid for $r_{\rm p} \gtrsim 3a_{\rm in}$ \citep{Samsingetal2019} in the case of a single pericentre passage; below this ratio, even the single-averaging over the inner binary is inadequate, so energy exchanges need to be accounted for, and incorporated into the kicks \citep{MushkinKatz2020}.
 We do not consider such cases here, and restrict ourselves to the case where averaging over the inner binary's orbit---and hence $a_{n+1} = a_n$---is still acceptable.
 Appendix \ref{appendix: details quasi hierarchical} provides more details of the behaviour of $\Delta e$ engendered by this map, as a function of the various angles involved.
-We also compare the evolution of the inner binary under the map \eqref{eqn: evolution} to simulations in the appendix, to verify that this is an accurate description even after more than one encounter.